-1 night in Libreville, 4 nights in Lopé National Park, 1 night in Lambaréné, 4 nights in Loango National Park, 1 night in Libreville.
+1 night Libreville, 4 nights Lopé National Park, 1 night Lambaréné, 4 nights Loango National Park, 1 night Libreville

 What makes your Gabon safari special?

-- Feel like a nineteenth-century explorer as you voyage by speedboat down the Ogooué River.
+- Feel like a 19th-century explorer as you voyage by speedboat down the Ogooué River.

-- With luck, encounter rarely observed species and behaviours such as red river hog, sitatunga, beachcombing elephant and surf-loving hippo.
+- With luck, encounter rarely observed species such as red river hog and sitatunga.

 - Take a marine safari in the Gulf of Guinea to search for migrating humpback whales.